Nexfinity/CakeyBot-Wiki/en/feature/counting.md

 {.is-success}

 # Related Commands
-There are no slash commands for this feature - it is configured entirely through the web dashboard.
 Usage Key: `<required>` / `[optional]`
 | Command | Description | Usage | Permission |
 | :--- | :--- | :---: | :---: |